cs1302uga/cs1302-c4-alpha/README.rst

 +++++++++++++++

-If your instructor updates the project's requirements or starter code before the project is due, then this section will be updated to include a summary of any changes resulting from an update, and, if needed, instructions that describe how to update your working copy of the project with the latest versions of any changed files.
+If your instructor updates the project's requirements or starter code before the project is due, then this section will be updated to include a summary of those updates and, if needed, instructions that describe how to update your working copy of the project with the latest versions of any changed files.

 Project Description